aws-samples/aws-secure-environment-accelerator/documentation/architecture/index.md

 ## 3. Networking

 ### Overview
-The Accelerator Architecture networking is built on a principle of centralized on-premises and Internet ingress/egress, while enforcing data plane isolation between workloads in different environments.
+The *AWS Secure Environment Architecture* networking is built on a principle of centralized on-premises and Internet ingress/egress, while enforcing data plane isolation between workloads in different environments.
 Connectivity to on-prem environments, internet egress, shared resources and AWS APIs are mediated at a central point of ingress/egress via the use of a [Transit Gateway][aws_tgw].
 Consider the following overall network diagram:

 ![Mandatory Accounts](./images/network_architecture.drawio.png)